Skip to content

 At a news conference the following morning, Morey reinforced his plan to go star hunting during the offseason.
 He acknowledged that “there is a chance that all the balls go up, and they all land.
 Then, everyone will be mad, and that’s fine.”

-When reminded of that quote less than two weeks ago, Morey told The Inquirer, “There was one money ball, and we managed to grab it.”
+When reminded of that quote less than two weeks ago, Morey told The Inquirer: “There was one money ball, and we managed to grab it.”

 But first, the front office charted multiple roster-building paths during a weeks-long process Morey said sometimes felt “endless.”
 There were meetings.
 And prep before meetings.
-And film work to decipher which available players could best fit as part of what Nurse called a “blank sheet” around the lethal Embiid-Maxey tandem.
+And film work to decipher which available players could best fit as part of what Nurse called a “blank sheet” around the Embiid-Maxey tandem.

-They needed a backup center, after the team torpedoed during the minutes Embiid rested throughout the Knicks series.
+They needed a backup center after the team torpedoed during the minutes Embiid rested throughout the Knicks series.
 And outside shooting to space the floor for Embiid and take advantage of Maxey’s attacks to the basket.
 And aggressive defenders, a hallmark of Nurse’s teams.
 And championship intangibles such as toughness, experience, and basketball IQ.

 “We had to be ready for all of them,” Morey said.